In a Nutshell

 While the Total Benefit Value estimates how much a credit card’s benefits could be worth, the Ease-of-Use rating measures how difficult it might be to use those benefits.
 While some cards make their benefits easily accessible, others have some twists and turns that could easily get you lost.

-For example, the Chase Sapphire Reserve® gives you a travel credit that you can use on all sorts of purchases, including airfare and hotels.
-By contrast, the Platinum Card® from American Express offers a statement credit that only covers airline fees and can’t be used to pay for your airfare.
-Marriott and Hilton both offer property credits that can be used only at some of their most expensive hotels.
+For example, one card might give you a travel credit that you can use on all sorts of purchases, including airfare and hotels.
+But another might offer a statement credit that only covers airline fees and can’t be used to pay for your airfare.

 That’s why it’s important to look at both the Total Benefit Value and the Ease-of-Use rating before deciding which premium rewards card may be right for you.